F O L K L O R E

 A miller dies, and all he leaves his youngest son is a cat—but a very smart cat.
 Puss has a plan to transfer the property of an odious ogre to his master.
 He lays the trap carefully, then tricks the ogre into showing off his power to change size and shape.
 Can the ogre turn into a fierce lion?
 Yes, and he does.
 But can the ogre turn himself into something small—a tiny mouse?
 More vain than cautious, the ogre takes the bait, and down into Puss's stomach he goes.

-Perrault's "moralité" at the end of the tale (I did not make this up): "There is a great advantage in receiving a large inheritance, but hard work and ingenuity are worth more than wealth acquired from others."
+Perrault's "moralité" at the end of the tale: "There is a great advantage in receiving a large inheritance, but hard work and ingenuity are worth more than wealth acquired from others."

 Ogres in folk and fairy tales go by many names: troll, giant, zim, raksasa—on and on.
 Every culture has stories about big bullying brutes who threaten ordinary people.
 Through folktales, storytellers have passed along accumulated wisdom about this character type.

 Take "Jack and the Beanstalk," for example.
 The giant lives in the clouds, high above everyone else.
 He hoards gold.
 He shouts nonsense ("Fee, fi, fo, fum!).
 He threatens ("I'll grind your bones to make my bread").
 He might seem invincible.
 But wait!
 Storytellers encourage listeners (especially children) to think like Jack, to use their skills and their wits.
 Jack is nimble and quick.
 The giant is slow and bumbling.
-Jack's ace-in-the-hole is that the giant's wife is on Jack's side, right from the beginning.
+Jack's ace-in-the-hole is that the giant's wife (or mother) is on Jack's side, right from the beginning.
 She sympathizes with her husband's victims—she is one of them.
-Perhaps some day storytellers will tell tales of the donald.

 I am an author and folklorist based in Portland, Oregon.